-Join Scott Hargis for an in-depth discussion in this video Taking a tour of the outside of a residential home, part of Learn Real Estate Photography: The Basics.
+Join Scott Hargis for an in-depth discussion in this video Taking a tour of the outside of a residential home, part of Learning Real Estate Photography.

 - Alright so I have a pretty good sense…of what is going on inside, but…the outside is just as important…and we took a quick look as we first drove up…but we want to get probably just one good hero shot…of the exterior and the exterior photo…is arguably the most important.…I love the interiors but you have to think…about how these are going to get used.…The first picture, almost everybody is gonna see…of this house, will be the front exterior shot.…It's got to be good enough to make them…want to click and go on to the rest of them.…